armandyblakstvedt/Inter-residue-distance-prediction/README.md

 - [biopython](https://biopython.org/)
 - [tqdm](https://tqdm.github.io/)

-You can set up this environment using anaconda by running the following commands:
+You can set up this environment using Conda by running the following commands:

 ```bash
 conda env create -f environment.yml